 "At the end of the day, it's an old-fashioned sentiment, but love is more important, really," Lowe said of "Love, etc."

-"Pandemonium," a love song inspired by the relationship between actress Kate Moss and singer Pete Doherty, was originally written for Kylie Minogue to sing, but she didn't use it, Tennant said.
+"Pandemonium," a love song inspired by the relationship between model Kate Moss and singer Pete Doherty, was originally written for Kylie Minogue to sing, but she didn't use it, Tennant said.
 Media reports that they'll never work together again are incorrect, however, he said.

 "I think they exaggerated that," Tennant said.
 "Yeah, so that's not true."
 (In a BBC story, Tennant and Lowe said they, like many songwriters, hadn't heard back from Minogue after submitting their material.
 "We won't be doing it again," Lowe told the BBC.)